Rotating the Color Glass Condensate: Abstract

 \section{Abstract}

 High-energy QCD evolution beyond leading order suffers from instabilities driven by large collinear logarithms.
 We present a framework, consistent with the standard high-energy operator product expansion (OPE), that restores perturbative stability order by order.
 The method involves a change of basis in the space of high-energy operators, which modifies both the evolution kernel and the coefficient functions while leaving physical observables invariant.
-Within this factorization scheme, we derive a next-to-leading-order renormalization-group equation whose numerical solution exhibits stable evolution up to large rapidities, thereby establishing a solid foundation for precision studies of gluon saturation at current and future colliders.
+Within this factorization scheme, we derive a next-to-leading-order renormalization-group equation whose numerical solution exhibits stable evolution up to large rapidities, paving the way for a systematic framework for precision studies of gluon saturation at current and future colliders.

 \keywords{Perturbative QCD, factorization, small-x, resummation, BK, BFKL, gluon saturation, CGC}